fernando-silvabr66/webdevweek/README.md

 ## Acknowledgments

+- Thanks to Cindy Shin (GUI & Graphic Designer) who is the author of the original design.
+Additional information can be founded at https://www.behance.net/adagio07.
-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used as inspiration.
-- Inspiration
-- etc

 ## 📝 License